Live in Hollywood (Linda Ronstadt album): Critical reception

-Audiophile Audition gives the album 4½ our of 5 stars and has this to say about it in their review.
+Audiophile Audition gives the album 4½ out of 5 stars and has this to say about it in their review.
 "Linda Ronstadt was a trailblazer.
 She was a dominant rock and roll singer in a male-dominated genre and stood tall." and "It is a treat to have a recording of this unique talent.
 The integrity of the audio quality is captured with finesse and verve.
 The primary instrument, this dazzling voice, is rendered with warmth and subtlety during quieter moments.
 The muscular fidelity is also on display with tonal vitality."

 Coachella Valley Weekly's Eleni P. Austin reviews the album and notes, "The best tracks here display Linda’s seemingly effortless vocal dexterity.
 The heartbreak of 'Blue Bayou' has never felt so palpable.
 Roy Orbison’s South of the Border charmer unfurls slowly, lush electric piano, in-the-pocket percussion lachrymose pedal steel and filigreed guitar notes, underscore her yearning tone.
 She sings the final verse in Spanish, and the results are positively thrilling."

 Kevin John Coyne of Country Universe says of the album, "It’s an officially sanctioned, painstakingly mastered keepsake from Ronstadt’s Mad Love tour in 1980, which was broadcast on HBO when it was still a brand new cable channel."

-Howard Cohen of the Miami Herald states, "fans will relish finally having live renditions of 'How Do I Make You,' Little Feat's 'Willin and the Eagles' 'Desperado.'
+Howard Cohen of the Miami Herald states, "fans will relish finally having live renditions of 'How Do I Make You,' Lowell George's (Little Feat) Willin' and the Eagles' 'Desperado'.
 They won't get Elvis Costello's 'Party Girl,' the Cretones' 'Mad Love' or her 1969 country-rock staple, 'Silver Threads and Golden Needles,' which had figured on that cooking concert stage."

 Phil Bausch concludes his On the Records review with, "It’s important that recordings like Live In Hollywood exist to remind the world Linda Ronstadt once possessed one of the greatest Rock and Pop voices of all time."